 This method allows for knitting large shapes without the distortion resulting from many double bed techniques.
 A series of swatches using the technique:

-Once the principles are worked out, a very thin yarn or monofilament in front, with a thicker or contrasting color in back may be used to with viewable inclusions against a the ground, a wool backing and a non felting front can achieve interesting blister like looks without some of the issues of double bed blisters and patterning, large shapes of plain knit could be contrasted against all rib background, and so on
+Once the principles are worked out, very thin yarn or monofilament in front may be used with a thicker or contrasting color in the back, with viewable inclusions against the ground.
+A wool backing and a non-felting front can achieve interesting blister-like looks without some of the issues of double bed blisters and patterning, large shapes of plain knit could be contrasted against all rib background, and so on

 a few more experiments

 a monofilament cocoon with paillettes in its pockets